 Private security officers, typically contracted by companies to perform a job, have the same powers as civilians.
 Their authority comes from their employer, meaning they do not have any special authority under the law.
 In most instances, they are simply there to act vigilant and maintain peace.

 In some cases, private security guards can also be registered under the jurisdiction of the Louisiana State Board of Private Security Examiners.
 They are not licensed, but rather registered to work for agencies that have been vetted and licensed by the Louisiana State Private Security Regulatory Agency.
-Even though they are registered with the state, they do not possess the same legal authorities as police.
+Even though they are registered with the state, they do not possess the same legal authorities as the police.

 Note that just because a security guard carries a weapon does not mean they are automatically police.
 The Louisiana State Board of Private Security Examiners provides a registration program for armed security guards, but this does not mean they are necessarily associated with law enforcement or carry the same powers as police officers.